neatorobito/Salut/README.md

 ###Crafting your data

-LoganSquare, which is the library that is responsible for serializing data within the library, will not actually allow the sending of straight strings back and forth.
+LoganSquare is responsible for data serialization within the library.
+LoganSquare will not actually allow the sending of simple strings between clients.
 So, you'll have to create a class to wrap the data that you want to send.

 ```java
 @JsonObject